Delta cutting flights to South Korea; JetBlue waives U.S. change fees

-WASHINGTON (Reuters) - Delta Air Lines Inc (DAL.N) said on Wednesday it would temporarily cut flights to and from South Korea, citing global health concerns related to the coronavirus outbreak as U.S. airlines grapple with lagging travel demand.
+WASHINGTON (Reuters) - Delta Air Lines Inc (DAL.N) said on Wednesday it would temporarily cut flights to and from South Korea in half, citing global health concerns related to the coronavirus outbreak as U.S. airlines grapple with lagging travel demand.

 From Saturday through April 30, Delta is suspending service between Minneapolis/St. Paul and Seoul-Incheon.
 Delta will also reduce to five times weekly its services between Seoul and Atlanta, Detroit and Seattle through April 30.

-Delta has typically been flying more than two dozen flights a week between Korea and the United States
+In total, Delta is shrinking its typical 35 U.S. weekly flights to Korea to 15.

 The airline’s new service from Seoul-Incheon to Manila, previously scheduled to begin on March 29, will now start on May 1.

-South Korea has the most virus cases outside China andreported 284 new cases on Wednesday for a total of 1,261.
-A 12th death in the country from the virus was reported on Wednesday.
-South Korea aims to test more than 200,000 members of a church at the center of a surge in coronavirus cases.
+South Korea has the most virus cases outside China andreported 334 new cases on Thursday for a total of 1,595.
+South Korea also reported its 13th death linked to the virus.

-Also on Wednesday, Hawaiian Airlines Inc said it would suspend its five-times-weekly service between Honolulu and Seoul-Incheon beginning on Monday through April 30.
+On Wednesday, Hawaiian Airlines Inc said it would suspend its five-times-weekly service between Honolulu and Seoul-Incheon beginning on Monday through April 30.

+The U.S. Centers for Disease Control and Prevention and State Department on Wednesday both issued travel advisories urging Americans to avoid non-essential travel to South Korea.

 With U.S. air travel demand slumping, JetBlue Airways Corp (JBLU.O) said that starting on Thursday through March 11, it would suspend change and cancel fees for new flight bookings for travel completed by June 1.